Novel Hydrodynamic Schemes Capturing Shocks and Contact Discontinuities and Comparison Study with Existing Methods: Numerical Experiments

 The smoothing length $h$, the density $\rho$, and $f^{\text{grad}}$ is updated right after equation (\ref{eq:al:1}).
 The energy density $q$, $F^{\text{Balsara}}$, and $g^{\text{grad}}$ is updated right after equation (\ref{eq:al:2}) using $^{*}\bm{v}^{n+1}_i$ and $^{*}u^{n+1}_i$.

-For any methods in two- and three-dimensional tests, we set the smoothing length of the $i$-th particle $h_i$ so that there are $N_{ngb}$ particles within the region of radius $2h_i$ centred on the particle. $N_{ngb}$ is an arbitrary parameter. $N_{ngb}$ is set to 50, 228, and 80 in Section \ref{sec:hyd}, Section \ref{sec:pol}, and Section \ref{sec:kh}, respectively.
-In the one-dimensional tests shown in Section \ref{sec:rie}, after the density update, the smoothing length is evaluated using equation (\ref{eq:condic}) in all schemes. $N_{ngb}$ is set to 5.2 in Section \ref{sec:sod} and Section \ref{sec:vac}, and 8.0 in Section \ref{sec:strong}.
+For any methods in two- and three-dimensional tests, we set the smoothing length of the $i$-th particle $h_i$ so that there are $N_{ngb}$ particles within the region of radius $2h_i$ centred on the particle. $N_{ngb}$ is an arbitrary parameter.
+Usually, $N_{ngb}$ is adjusted depending on the problems and number of particles.
+For example, the spatial accuracy of SPH is improved by the combination of using more particles and increasing the neighbour number accordingly, which was analysed by \citet{Zhu2015}.
+In addition, it is well known that tackling strong shocks requires more $N_{\text{ngb}}$.
+In this paper, $N_{ngb}$ is set to 50, 228, and 80 in Section \ref{sec:hyd}, Section \ref{sec:pol}, and Section \ref{sec:kh}, respectively.
+In the one-dimensional tests shown in Section \ref{sec:rie}, \textcolor{black}{the smoothing length is evaluated using equation (\ref{eq:condic}), then the density is updated in all schemes}. $N_{ngb}$ is set to 5.2 in Section \ref{sec:sod} and Section \ref{sec:vac}, and 8.0 in Section \ref{sec:strong}.
 The kernel for one dimension is adopted by the 1D Wendland $C^4$ kernel defined as

-where distance normalized by smoothing length $\textcolor{black}{z} = \frac{r}{h}$.
+where distance normalised by smoothing length $\textcolor{black}{z} = \frac{r}{h}$.
 For two or three dimensions, the 2D/3D Wendland $C^4$ kernel is employed and defined as follows:

 where $\nu$ is the dimension and

 \citet{Dehnen2012} proved that the Wendland kernels, introduced by \citet{Wendland1995}, are stable to the paring instability at all neighbour numbers $N_{ngb}$ while having the compact support.
 An exact Riemann solver, which uses iteration to find the exact solution, is used for GSPH / GDISPH.